-Almost half of the population is need of assistance.
-Conflict has resulted in displacement, targeted killings along communal lines, and human rights abuses.
-Protection, humanitarian access, and food security are priority needs..
-Needs continue to exceed available resources, and delivery of aid is expected to decline because funding remains low.
+Conflict has resulted in over 600,000 internally displaced people, targeted killings along communal lines, and human rights abuses.
+More than half of the population is in need of assistance.
+Protection, humanitarian access, and food security are priority needs, yet needs continue to exceed available resources.
+Delivery of aid is expected to continue to decline because funding remains low, and humanitarian access is restricted in large parts of the country.

-Since November 2016, fighting among ex Seleka in central CAR has resulted in large numbers of displacement, as well as access and protection concerns.
-Fighting is moving south, with significant clashes reported in Mbomou and Basse-Koto in May.
+Since November 2016, fighting among ex-Seleka as well as with anti-balaka in central CAR has resulted in large numbers of displaced, as well as access and protection concerns.
+Fighting is moving south, with clashes in Haute Kotto, Basse-Kotto, Haut Mbomou, and Mbomou the deadliest since the division of the Seleka faction in 2014.

-INFORM measures CAR's risk of humanitarian crisis and disaster to be extremely high, at 8.4/10.
-CAR's vulnerability is of particular concern.?
+INFORM measures CAR's risk of humanitarian crisis and disaster to be extremely high, at 7.6/10.
+CAR's vulnerability and lack of coping capacity are of particular concern.?

 Protection: Needs are particularly concentrated among IDPs and enclaved Muslim communities.